 Example 3: The Complex Purchase (5 Months)

 Month 1: Application to specialist lender (adverse credit).
-Lender requests extensive documentation.
-Multiple rounds of queries.
-Month 2: Valuation identifies potential structural issue.
-Lender requires specialist structural survey.
-Takes 2 weeks to arrange and 1 week for the report.
-Month 2-3: Lender satisfied with structural report.
-Mortgage offer issued (Day 65).
-Month 3-4: Solicitor discovers leasehold management company is unresponsive.
-Management pack takes 6 weeks to arrive.
-Month 4-5: Enquiries about service charges reveal a major upcoming roof repair.
-Buyer and seller negotiate a price reduction.
+Multiple rounds of queries and documentation requests.
+Month 2: Valuation flags a structural issue.
+Specialist structural survey ordered — 3 weeks total.
+Month 2–3: Lender satisfied; mortgage offer issued (Day 65).
+Month 3–5: Leasehold management pack takes 6 weeks.
+Enquiries reveal a major roof repair; buyer and seller renegotiate price.
 Month 5: Exchange and completion.

-What caused delays: specialist lender processing, structural survey, unresponsive managing agent, price renegotiation.
-Every complexity adds time.
+What caused delays: specialist lender, structural survey, unresponsive managing agent, price renegotiation.

 Common Causes of Delay and How to Prevent Them